amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Secrets management components

-Several Dapr components exist for implementing the Secrets Management building block.
-Each component uses a particular secret store.
-At the time of writing, Dapr supports the following set of secret stores:
+The secrets management building block supports several Dapr secret store components.
+At the time of writing, the following secret stores are available:

 - Environment Variables
 - Local file